Battle of Nuremberg (2006 FIFA World Cup)

-The Battle of Nuremberg (Schlacht von Nürnberg, Batalha de Nuremberga, Slag bij Neurenberg; also known as the Massacre of Nuremberg) is the nickname of a football match played in the round of 16 of the 2006 FIFA World Cup between Portugal and the Netherlands at the Frankenstadion in Nuremberg on 25 June 2006.
-Russian referee Valentin Ivanov issued a FIFA World Cup record four red cards and 16 yellow cards, setting a new record for cards shown at any FIFA-administered international tournament.
+The Battle of Nuremberg, also known as the Massacre of Nuremberg, is the nickname of a football match played in the round of 16 of the 2006 FIFA World Cup between Portugal and the Netherlands at the Frankenstadion in Nuremberg, Germany on 25 June 2006.
+Russian referee Valentin Ivanov issued four red cards and 16 yellow cards, setting a new record for the number of cards shown at a FIFA-administered international tournament.
+It remains the World Cup match with the most cards shown in 90 minutes.

 Background

 Portugal and the Netherlands had met at the semi-final stage of the previous major tournament, UEFA Euro 2004 held in Portugal, which had finished 2–1 to the host nation, but had not featured the same level of animosity between the players.
 A total of five Dutch and eleven Portuguese players who took some part in that fixture were also on the field in Nuremberg.